juanfresia/fortune-forge/README.md

 ## Generating the .deb

 To package your cookies into a `.deb` simply run `make deb`.
-It will spin a docker container, bake your cookies and leave them under
+It will spin a docker container, bake your cookies and leave them under `bin` directory.

 ### Changing the package data